zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 - Decision-support insights grounded in AI and causal inference

 This work bridges the gap between predictive machine learning and actionable clinical decision systems.

+This framework provides a foundation for scalable, data-driven clinical intelligence systems.
 ---
 ## 🎯 Why This Matters